shameenakoodan/shameenakoodan/README.md

 - 🚀 Pioneered the adoption of automation by setting up sophisticated build and deployment pipelines using Jenkins.
 - 💡 Showcased my versatility by coding in various software development languages, including Python, JavaScript, HTML, and SCSS, to breathe life into captivating web application projects.

 My journey at Nology not only sharpened my technical skills but also ignited my passion for building cutting-edge software solutions.
-Let's connect and collaborate on innovative projects!

 ### Java Developer at Siva Complete Solutions (Jul 2012 - Jun 2014)